 Cons: Half length zipper doesn't allow for venting the footbox

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 An inch wide strip of fleecy material lines the draft collar where it touches the chin, giving a general impression of plush snugglyness.
-Our testers who primarily sleep on their backs felt the cut of the bag is plenty wide,The two-way half-length zipper makes it difficult to sufficiently vent the footbox, and on a warmer night where temperatures climbed into the mid 20s, one of our testers (a self-proclaimed cold sleeper) felt so hot that she had to completely get out of the bag and cool off.
+Our testers who primarily sleep on their backs felt the cut of the bag is plenty wide,The two-way half-length zipper makes it difficult to vent the footbox sufficiently, and on a warmer night where temperatures climbed into the high 20s, one of our testers (a self-proclaimed cold sleeper) felt so hot that she had to completely get out of the bag and cool off.

 The most apparent and unique feature on the Inferno -20 is the half-length, two-way zipper located on the top of the bag.
 This design saves a little weight, and the two-way zipper allowed our testers open up a hole in the front of the bag to stick their hands through so they were able to drink coffee and eat breakfast while remaining almost completely inside the warm bag!

 Again, the disadvantage of the half zipper is that you can't vent the foot box as well as a full-length zipper.
 The hood has a cinch cord on either side the like a jacket, but it doesn't really tighten the draft collar.
 Finally, a small zippered stash pocket is located inside the bag over the left side of the chest.
-Top scorers in this metric include the Big Agnes Storm King 0, Brooks Range Drift, and the Marmot Col.

 — Matt Bento